Connecting to the Google Analytics GA4 MCP Server

 Matt Landers, Head of Developer Relations at Google Analytics

-The server taps into both the GA4 Reporting API and Admin API, giving you access to metrics, dimensions, filters, and property details through simple conversation.
+The server taps into both the GA4 Reporting API and Admin API, so you can pull metrics, dimensions, apply filters, and grab property details.
+It's basically a bridge between your analytics data and any AI tool that supports MCP.

 Tool Name